klaunz/shopify-checkout-js/README.md

 # Shopify Checkout JS Example

-A JavaScript example liquid template for Shopify Checkout page (Shopify Plus only).
+An example JavaScript Liquid template for Shopify Checkout page (Plus only).

 ## Objective

 - Does not require jQuery as a dependency
-- Improve efficiency
+- Improves efficiency
 - Maintainable code
 - JavaScript ES6